jestjs/jest/docs/TutorialReact.md

 ```

 React is designed to be tested without being mocked and ships with `TestUtils` to help.
 Therefore, we use `unmockedModulePathPatterns` to prevent React from being mocked.

-Finally, React has a lot of tests written in Jest.
-Since you probably don't want to run React tests in your application, you can blacklist all the tests from `node_modules` using `testPathIgnorePatterns`.

 The code for this example is available at [examples/react/](https://github.com/facebook/jest/tree/master/examples/react).